matt-e-king/vue-mapp-kit/packages/leaflet/README.md

   }
 </script>
 ```
-Additionaly, you can pass a boolean prop called `enabled-bus` which will also attach each event passed in the array of events to property attached to each component as `this.$vueafletBus`.
+Additionaly, you can pass a boolean prop called `enabled-bus` which will also attach each event passed in the array of events to property attached to each component as `this.$mappKitBus`.
 More on that soon...

 Couple of things to note:

- - `v-on:ready` occurs on all layers, custom to Vueaflet
+ - `v-on:ready` occurs on all layers, custom to MappKitLeaflet
  - The `draggable` options is not part of the `Leaflet.marker` api.
-This implementation is specific to Vueaflet and currently only supported on Markers.
+This implementation is specific to MappKitLeaflet and currently only supported on Markers.

 ----------